tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 The co-moving frame at some point in the supernova, however, has the plasma at that point be at rest.
 This is the frame of reference "according to the plasma."

-If a photon is propogating in the ejecta with a frequency :math:`\nu_\mathrm{lab}` in the lab frame and a propogation direction :math:`\mu`, the doppler effect says that in the co-moving frame at a distance :math:`r` from the center of the supernova, the photon's frequency is shifted to
+If a photon is propagating in the ejecta with a frequency :math:`\nu_\mathrm{lab}` in the lab frame and a propagation direction :math:`\mu`, the doppler effect says that in the co-moving frame at a distance :math:`r` from the center of the supernova, the photon's frequency is shifted to

 .. math::
     \nu_\mathrm{co-moving} = \nu_\mathrm{lab}\frac{1-\beta\mu}{\sqrt{1-\beta^2}}